QuinnMcHenry/QuinnMcHenry/README.md

 Here are some ideas to get you started:

--Sophomore at Chaminade University of Honolulu
+# - Sophomore at Chaminade University of Honolulu
--Data Science Major
+# - Data Science Major
 -->